-Outside areas and boundaries Visually inspected. outside areas and boundaries The subjects benefit from private garden ground to the rear as well as off street parking at the side.
-Site boundaries are predominately defined by timber fencing.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+The property benefits from private garden ground to the rear elevation.
+Site boundaries appear to be defined by hedgerow and brick walling.
+We have been advised by the seller that there is an under stair cupboard however, this was not inspected.
 Ceilings Visually inspected from floor level.
-Ceilings are plasterboard lined.
+Ceilings appear to be lath and plaster and plasterboard construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered masonry and plasterboard lined.
+Internal walls are plastered masonry and plasterboard construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring is of suspended timber construction with fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery and kitchen fittings Chimney breasts and fireplaces Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of timber construction.
-The kitchen contains a range of wall and base mounted storage Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of timber construction.
+Internal doors, skirtings etc., are timber.
 The kitchen contains a range of wall and base mounted storage units with worktop surfaces.

-Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of timber construction.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Visually inspected.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a wood burning stove within the living room.
+There is an open fireplace within the dining room.
+All other additional fireplaces have been sealed.
 Internal decorations Visually inspected.
-Internal decorative finishes are mostly wallpaper and paint.
-Cellars NOT ADDITIONAL F Cenars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorative surfaces are finished in wallpaper and paint.
+Cellars NOT APPLICABLE Floridation Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located int he entrance hall.
+Mains supply with fuseboard located in the ground floor entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Internal distribution pipes where seen appear to be PVC and copper.
-The sanitary arrangements comprise a three piece bathroom suite.
+The sanitary arrangements comprise a three piece bathroom suite and a three piece shower room suite.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.

-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-Heating and hot water is by way of a gas fired combination boiler located in the master bedroom cupboard.
+Heating and hot water is by way of a modern gas fired combination boiler located within cupboard adjacent to the staircase.